eigerco/polka-storage/cli/polka-storage/storagext-cli/README.md

 ### `add-balance`

-Add a given amount of MDOT to your free balance, this will enable you to store your files in providers or provide space to others.
+Add a given amount of [Plancks](https://wiki.polkadot.network/docs/learn-DOT#the-planck-unit) to your free balance, this will enable you to store your files in providers or provide space to others.

 ```
 storagext-cli --sr25519-key <key> market add-balance <amount>